altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 She was still hungry, but it was not increasing~ 'M::Okay, think this through...'
 ~It was in her memories, she reasoned.
-Since most of its focus was her searching for her~ 'M::Is that what that cloud is?
+Since most of its focus was on searching for her~ 'M::Is that what that cloud is?
 Its attention?'
 ~The cloud of shifting distortions, like a prism of moving glass, consolidated into a denser shape around her memory~